zzonyo/trust-docs-test/source/index.html.md

-symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far
+symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc price               | string    | The limit price of limit order created-at          | int       | The timestamp in milliseconds when the order was created type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit, buy-limit-fok, sell-limit-fok, buy-stop-limit-fok, sell-stop-limit-fok filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far